 Mr. Denecke’s questions:

-Regarding to Directive 1010.40 regarding pepper spray what is the Officer required to do before deploying pepper spray?
+Regarding Directive 1040.00 regarding pepper spray what is the Officer required to do before deploying pepper spray?
 Should there have been a verbal warning?

 What it said in the Directive is given a verbal warning when “practical”.
 When the Officer is able to have an opportunity to give a verbal warning he/she should give out the warning.
 In this particular case, when the Officer started using the pepper spray, the pushing part had already happened